HarshitaChegondi/voya/README.md

 1. A valid Claude API key
 2. A valid Weather API key

-**Install the following software before running the project.**

-1. Install Node.js:
-- Install Node.js from the official Node.js website.
-- Node.js installation also installs npm automatically.

-2. Install Git:
-- Install Git from the official Git website.
-- Git is required to clone the project repository.

-3. Install VS Code
-- Install Visual Studio Code from the official VS Code website.

-VS Code is recommended because it provides:
-- an easy code editor
-- built-in terminal
-- extensions for React and JavaScript development
-- How to Check Installed Versions

 ---

 Here’s your updated section with **PowerShell** command formatting: